Retief Goosen: PGA Tour

-2004: The second U.S. Open

 Goosen's second major title came at the 2004 U.S. Open at Shinnecock Hills.
 The USGA had prepared extremely tough conditions which were later argued by players as "unfair."
 The final-round scoring average of 78.7 was the second-highest since World War II, with only Goosen and Phil Mickelson finishing under par.
 He eventually won by two strokes over Mickelson as both men shot 1-over-par rounds of 71.
 Goosen had 11 one-putt greens on Sunday and 31 one-putts for the championship.
 He only needed 24 putts on the day in what is remembered as one of the most clutch putting performances in U.S. Open history.
 2004 was the start of the "Big Five Era" which is used in describing the era in golf where Tiger Woods, Vijay Singh, Ernie Els, Retief Goosen, and Phil Mickelson dominated the game of golf.
 The five switched up and down the top five positions in the Official World Golf Ranking; most notably Singh's derailing of Woods as the number one golfer in the world.
 The five stayed, for the most part in the top five spots from 2004 till the start of 2007.
 Nine majors were won between them many fighting against each other head to head.

 Goosen won the Tour Championship in November 2004, coming from four strokes behind on the final round with a 6-under-par 64 to win by four strokes over Tiger Woods.
 It was his second Tour win on the season and it secured him a career high 6th-place finish on the 2004 money list.